-Client: The Polly Hill Arboretum
+The Polly Hill Arboretum

-The space is a gift shop and information center during the day; at night it can be adapted for lectures and presentations.
+The space is a gift shop and information center during regular hours; at other times it can be adapted for lectures and presentations.
 Each building has large roof overhangs that offer shading and protection from rough weather.
 Awning windows allow in island breezes.
 A rustic trellis topped with native locust boughs links the two buildings.